aadilmallick/my-notes-docusaurus/docs/devops/10-devsecops.md

 #### DAST

 DAST stands for Dynamic Application Security Testing, it is a form of black-box testing, and it tests a running application via its UI or API for common vulnerabilities such as SQL injection and buffer overflows.

+> [!NOTE]
+> DAST simulates how a real attacker interacts with apps, testing vulnerabilities with simulated SQL injections and XSS attacks.

 Here are the three core components DAST handles: